 At a Glance

-- Tasks: Lead the Customer Data Platform to enhance BBC's digital product offerings.
+- Tasks: Lead the Customer Data Platform to enhance BBC's digital products and services.

 - Company: Join the iconic BBC, a leader in broadcast media with a commitment to diversity and inclusion.

-- Why this job: Be part of a dynamic team shaping the future of media technology at a renowned organisation.
+- Why this job: Be part of a dynamic team shaping the future of media technology with real social impact.

-- Qualifications: Experience with CDPs, stakeholder management, and technical team leadership required.
+- Qualifications: Experience with CDPs, stakeholder management, and technical team leadership is essential.

-- Other info: This is a hybrid role based in London, Salford, or Newcastle.
+- Other info: This hybrid role offers a balance of office and home working in London, Salford, or Newcastle.

 The predicted salary is between 51000 - 85000 £ per year.